Generalized symmetries in singularity-free nonlinear $\sigma$ models and their disordered phases: Nontrivial disordered phases

 is satisfied, we find the dual action

 This is nothing but axion electrodynamics with the photon field ${A}$ and massless axion field ${\phi}$.
 The masslessness of these is protected by the spontaneously broken generalized symmetry.
 We remark that the axion coupling ${\phi~ F\wdg F}$ arises as a direct consequence of the nontrivial Postnikov class ${[c_4]}$~\eqref{c4forS2}.

 The generalized symmetries of ${(3+1)}$D axion electrodynamics have been intensely studied and shown to be a rich structure of both invertible and non-invertible 0-form and higher-form symmetries~\cite{HNY200612532, HNY200914368, BC201109600, CLS221204499, Y221205001}.
+It is challenging to compare all of the non-invertible symmetries of the $S^2$ non-linear $\si$-model with those of massless axion electrodynamics since the latter will include emergent symmetries.
+The $3\text{-}\mathcal{R}\mathrm{ep}(\mathbb{G}^{(3)})$ symmetry we have based of discussion around includes a $\Q/\Z$ non-invertible symmetry~\cite{CT221013780}.
+Our calculation here shows that spontaneously breaking this symmetry gives rise to massless axion-electrodynamics.
+The $\Q/\Z$ non-invertible symmetry of $3\text{-}\mathcal{R}\mathrm{ep}(\mathbb{G}^{(3)})$ matches the $\Q/\Z$ non-invertible symmetry of massless axion-electrodynamics discussed in \Rf{CLS221204499}.

 This result is particularly interesting from a condensed matter physics point of view, where axion electrodynamics has also been found to emerge in theories describing topological insulators~\cite{LWQ09081537}, quantum spin liquds~\cite{PCC210906890}, topological superconductors~\cite{QWZ12061407}, and Weyl semimetals~\cite{WZ12075234}.
 From this point of view, we find that starting in an isotropic antiferromagnet---where ${SO(3)}$ is spontaneously broken to ${SO(2)}$---in ${(3+1)}$D and disordering without proliferating defects induces a transition into a phase described by axion electrodynamics.
+An interesting and important follow-up direction to this result is understanding in a microscopic spin Hamiltonian what terms would drive the transition from an anti-ferromagnet phase to this axion electrodynamics phase.